okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Having the ability to use CRUD requests to interact with data on the server.

 There are more than just POST, GET, PUT and DELETE methods, but they are the most common.

+So far, we have just looked at how to manipulate single records.

+Handling users may look like `/users`, handling posts from that user may be `/users/23/posts` - get may then start deepening even further.